Latent Action Pretraining Through World Modeling: Results Discussion

 Pretraining our framework solely on human videos from the Something-Something v2 dataset significantly improves performance on real-world tasks, achieving near-perfect success rates across five custom downstream tasks.
 Training only on our custom dataset without pretraining gives an average success rate of 84\%, which increases to 94\% with our pretraining framework.
 As shown in Table~\ref{tab:sr-real}, these results show that world modeling improves performance not just in simulation but also in real-world tasks.
 The qualitative results of our framework on real-world testing are shown in Figure~\ref{fig:realman-test}, demonstrating the ability of our approach to handle complex real-world scenarios.

 \textbf{R2.
-Comparison with similar methods.} Since we validated our framework with baseline models in the previous section, we compare our framework using the BAKU model with other state-of-the-art models on the LIBERO task suites (Spatial, Object, Goal, Long).
-Table~\ref{tab:libero-comparison} compares three categories of models: 1) Models pretrained on ground-truth robotics actions (Octo-base~\cite{octo}, OpenVLA~\cite{OpenVLA}, $\pi_0$~\cite{PI0}, $\pi_{0.5}$ \cite{pi05}).
-2) Models initialized from VLMs trained on internet scale data ($\pi_0$~\cite{PI0} initialized from PaliGemma~\cite{paligemma} and smolVLA~\cite{smolvla} from smolVLM~\cite{smolvlm}).
-3) Models with similar objective as ours, relying on human and robot videos (villa-X~\cite{ViLLAX}). villa-X has two variants: one removes the latent action module during finetuning, and another keeps it.
+Comparison with similar methods.} We compare our framework using the diffusion policy model with other state-of-the-art models on the LIBERO task suites (Spatial, Object, Goal, Long).
+Table~\ref{tab:libero-comparison} compares three categories of models: 1) Models pretrained on ground-truth robotics actions (Octo~\citep{octo}, OpenVLA~\citep{OpenVLA}, $\pi_0$~\citep{PI0}).
+2) Models initialized from VLMs trained on internet scale data ($\pi_0$~\citep{PI0} initialized from PaliGemma~\citep{paligemma} and smolVLA~\citep{smolvla} from smolVLM~\citep{smolvlm}).
+3) Models with a similar objective to ours, relying on human videos, robot videos, or a mix of both, such as LAPA~\citep{LAPA}, UniVLA~\citep{univla}, and villa-X~\citep{VILLAX}.
+We first train the diffusion policy on the LIBERO task suites without any pretraining.
+Providing a baseline that underperforms UniVLA and villa-X, with our proposed pretraining framework on Something-Something v2 dataset, we further improve upon the diffusion policy, achieving the best average success rate across task suites.

-We first reproduce the BAKU results on the LIBERO task suites without any pretraining.
-BAKU provides a strong baseline, outperforming villa-x in the Object, Goal, and Long suites, while villa-X performs better in the Spatial suite.
-BAKU also outperforms other state-of-the-art methods and its performance is competitive with $\pi_{0.5}$, though $\pi_{0.5}$ remains superior overall.
-This is due to BAKU's effective and efficient design for multi-task learning, despite its small size.
-With our proposed pretraining framework, we further improve upon BAKU, achieving the best overall success rate in most of the task suites, outperforming $\pi_{0.5}$ and others.

-\textbf{R3.
-Pretraining solely from human videos.} Figure~\ref{fig:baselines-bar} shows that pretraining solely on human videos (Something-Something v2 dataset) can be close to or even surpass supervised pretraining on ground-truth actions from robotics dataset (BridgeData v2).
-After finetuning on the LIBERO-90 benchmark, BAKU achieved 93.3\% with supervised pretraining and 92.6\% with human videos pretraining, showing performance close to supervised pretraining.
-On the other hand, for the diffusion policy, the supervised pretraining reached 92.
-1\%, while the human videos pretraining reached 92.
-6\%, slightly surpassing the supervised baseline.

-We also show in Fig.~\ref{fig:wm_size} that scaling the world model during pretraining on Something-Something v2 alone improves performance when finetuned on LIBERO-Long.
-Although improvement plateaus at 100M parameters, we expect further gains could be achieved by adding more video data, in line with observed scaling laws~\cite{scalinglaws}.